2019 Dance Machine ANDC Rules & Guidelines

 At Dance Machine ANDC we encourage studio spirit and fellowship among studios, if you come with an attitude of we are “here to win” or “here to beat others” then this is not the competition for your studio/school.
 We promote an environment of positive energy and growth of the students.
 Dance Machine ANDC philosophy: Competition is not about “beating out others” but improving yourselves, appreciating what you have learned and acknowledging others accomplishments, everything else is icing on the cake!

 Studio Directors may contact our office for Entry Fees and Online Registration Information

 VISIT OUR OTHER COMPETITION: Boogie Fever USA Dance Championships

 Dance Machine Productions ANDC expects all studios that participate in events to maintain a high moral standard, keep a positive attitude, and encouraging nature.
 Dance Machine is designed to be a learning experience and an opportunity for everyone to be recognized for their accomplishments.
-We offer twenty categories, three competition levels, seven overall age divisions, a titles division, and many fun and free divisions to show your studio’s spirit.
+We offer twenty categories, three competition levels, six overall age divisions, a titles division, and many fun and free divisions to show your studio’s spirit.
 Dance Machine Productions promotes a family-geared environment.
 Routines that are seductive, contain explicit lyrics, and suggestive material could result in substantial point deductions.
 We expect all entries to be appropriate for family viewing.
 We also expect all parents, teachers, & dancers to use good moral character and values at the competition.
 We encourage good sportsmanship!!!
 Not following these moral guidelines could cause a studio to be asked not to return to our events.

 - INTERMEDIATE: This level is for recreational students, those who only take class or practice in an instructional situation less than 5 hours per week.
 This includes all solo, duo, duet, trio times, as well as weekly practice time in addition to classes.

 - ADVANCED: This level is for dancers who take a class or are in an instructional situation more than 5 hours per week and is open to any and all participants.
 If a dancer’s skill level is truly advanced they need to be entered at the Advanced level regardless of the number of hours taken per week.